QR Fallback Controls

 • HYPR Mobile App is installed on the device

-• HYPR Workforce Access Client is installed on the workstation
+• HYPR Passwordless is installed on the workstation

 The entire user flow is described in full detail in QR Fallback.